jguadagno/jguadagno.github.io/_posts/2020-08-29-working-with-microsoft-identity-registering-an-application.md

   - Identity
   - MSAL
   - Managed Identity
+  - Entra
 ---
 Securing our applications and data is critical in this day and age.
-I've been working a lot with the new [Microsoft identity platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/){:target="_blank"}  (MSAL) library, so I decided to create a series of blog posts around working with it.
+I've been working a lot with the new [Microsoft identity platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/?WT.mc_id=AZ-MVP-4024623){:target="_blank"}  (MSAL) library, so I decided to create a series of blog posts around working with it.

 * Register an application (this post)
 * [Configure Local Development]({% link _posts/2020-08-29-working-with-microsoft-identity-configure-local-development.md  %})
 * [Assigning a Role]({% link _posts/2020-08-29-working-with-microsoft-identity-assigning-a-role.md %})

 I've been following the pattern of creating a dedicated *test* application to validate that everything works locally.
-By *Application*, I don't mean an executable or javascript application, I mean [registering an application with the Microsoft Identity Platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app){:target="_blank"}.
+By *Application*, I don't mean an executable or javascript application, I mean [registering an application with the Microsoft Identity Platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app?WT.mc_id=AZ-MVP-4024623){:target="_blank"}.

 There are two ways in which you to do this, the Azure Command Line Interface (CLI) or the Azure Portal.
 I'll demonstrate both.

 ## Azure CLI

-If you don't have the CLI installed and prefer the command-line, check out the [installation instructions](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows){:target="_blank"}.
+If you don't have the CLI installed and prefer the command-line, check out the [installation instructions](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?WT.mc_id=AZ-MVP-4024623){:target="_blank"}.

 To register your application with Azure using the Azure CLI, open up Terminal, Bash, Command Prompt, ITerm, or whatever your preferred command prompt is.